Fitting Guidance for all Origin Live Arms

-The only question some people raise after fitting their Origin Live arm is that 3 mounting holes remain visible if the mount is the 3 point type of Rega mount.
-The solution to tidy up the looks is either to fill the 3 holes with dummy round head M3 Allen bolts or you can order a 1mm thick formica black disc from us to cover the holes > see link Disc to cover 3 Rega mounting holes.
+If you have a Rega with 3 point mounting then after mounting an Origin Live arm the 3 old mounting holes remain visible.
+To tidy up the look, either to fill the 3 holes with dummy round head M3 Allen bolts or order a 1mm thick formica black disc from us to cover the holes > see link Disc to cover 3 Rega mounting holes.
 Other solutions include simply cutting a cover disc from black card or thin plastic.

 Armboards & Mounting Position

 Hole Diameter: You can fit Origin Live arms to any deck but sometimes your armboard may need modification or changing to a new one – (contact a dealer or the turntable manufacturer for the second option).
-The tone arms require a single hole in the armboard or plinth – from 23mm to 25mm in diameter (23mm is ideal for accurate fit).
-If the hole in your armboard is say 1mm or more oversize then all you need to do is centralize the arm in the hole.
-For best performance you do not want a tight fit and so all you need do is put a rubber band or wrap a shallow strip of card around the arm base – anything that will act as a spacer – it does not need to be a machined sleeve.
+The tone arms require a single hole in the armboard or plinth – from 23mm to 24mm in diameter (23mm is ideal for accurate fit).
+If the hole in your armboard is say 1mm or more oversize, all you need do is put a rubber band or wrap a shallow strip of card around the arm base – anything that will act as a spacer – it does not need to be a machined sleeve.
+For best performance a sliding fit better than a tight fit.

 Armboard thickness: Once the arm is inserted through this hole, you secure it with a large nut under the armboard which clamps it in position.
 The armboard can be any thickness up to 25mm for this to work.